gharrington2/ERSautomation/README.md

 # Rough Sleeping Data Framework

-This project creates a word document of the Rough Sleeping Data Framework publication that is used to review before publication.
+This project creates a word document of the Rough Sleeping Data Framework publication that is used to create a word document to review before publication.

 ## Getting Started